energysistem/manuals/42005-Extra_Battery_10000/en/05-usage instructions.md

 ##<quick_guide> Usage instructions
 **Portable device charges:**
-1. Connect the USB cable to the output of your Extra Battery.
-2. Connect the other extreme of USB cable type A-micro USB to the portable device you want to charge by using one of the included conectors.
-2. Charging process will start automatically.
-3. Once the charge is finished, disconnect the device and the Extra Battery will switch off automatically and instantly.
+Connect the USB cable (1) to the output of your Extra Battery (4).
+Connect the other extreme of USB cable type A-micro USB (1) to the portable device you want to charge by using one of the included conectors.
+Charging process will start automatically.
+Once the charge is finished, disconnect the device and the Extra Battery will switch off automatically and instantly.

 **Energy Extra Battery charge:**

-1. Connect the USB cable type A-Micro USB connector.
-2. Connect the USB type A to 5V charger or computer's USB port.
-Then connect micro USB to your Energy Extra Battery.
-3. Charging process will start automaticallym LED indicator will light in red, in order to indicate that the battery is charging correctly.
-4. When the charging process has finished, LED indicator will light in blue, indicating that the battery is completely charged.
-5. Disconnect the Energy Extra Battery and it will switch off automatically.
+Connect the USB cable type A-Micro USB connector (1).
+Connect the USB type A to 5V charger or computer's USB port.
+Then connect micro USB to your Energy Extra Battery (3).
+Charging process will start automaticallym LED indicator will light in red (2), in order to indicate that the battery is charging correctly.
+When the charging process has finished, LED indicator will light in blue (2), indicating that the battery is completely charged.
+Disconnect the Energy Extra Battery and it will switch off automatically.

 **IMPORTANT**